A classification of Fourier summation formulas and crystalline measures: -pairs, an account of various examples.

 \subsection{Crystalline Measures ($\cm$)}

 We let $\cm$ be the class of $\fs$-pairs $(\mu,a)$ such that both $\mu$ and $\a$ have locally finite support.
-It is not hard to see that $\rrtp\subset \cm$.
+By Theorem \ref{thm:HBmupos} we conclude that $\rrtp\subset \cm$.
 One main theme investigated in \cite{KS,AV,ACV} is to find pairs $(\mu,a)\in \cm$ such that $\supp(a)$ and/or $\supp(\mu)$ intersects any infinite arithmetic progression at most finitely\footnote{So very non-periodic}.
 Guinand \cite[p.
 265]{Gui}, in 1959, was ``almost the first" to produce such pair, as we shall explain below.
 He constructs a (self-dual) $\fs$-pair $(\mu,\mu)$ with

 where $c_n$ are the cofficients of the modular form\footnote{Guinand did not realized this nor constructed his example in the way we do here.}

 Above